June 15, 2017 / Esther Choy

 It’s not always easy for everyone to make the switch to storytelling.
 Many people think “only creatives can do it,” she says.
 But Claudia urges people to consider the ways that storytelling makes content relevant to audiences.
 “It’s not about you,” she says of presenters.
 It’s about the connection the presenter can have with the audience.

-If you’re looking for more meaningful connections with your audiences, give us a shout!
+If you want to know how to ask for stories in your own business context, give us a shout!
 Schedule a complimentary communication training consultation today.
 For more tips and insights on storytelling, sign up for our monthly guide.

 My new book, Let the Story Do the Work (published by AMACOM BOOKS), is now available for pre-ordering!